codesport/admin-panel/README.md

 Part 1 serves as a beginner's tutorial and guides the learner in creating a static, stateless, and non-interactive application using React functional components.

-It assumes the learner has zero knowlege of React but is marginally proficient in core JavaScript concepts and is